namgk/dnr-editor/README.md

 * a Node-RED node can be configured so that it only run on certain devices by defining one or more constraints assocciate to it.
 The constraints will be matched against the device's capability/property definition.
 * if a node is not to be run on a device due to the device not meeting the required constraints, messages that are sent to it will be intercepted and finally dropped, or redirected to an external Node RED instance.
 * mechanism for all participating devices to download the distributed flow from a 'DNR Operator' (where run dnr-editor) such as a cloud server.

-For more information on our initial ideas, see these [presentation](http://www.slideshare.net/MichaelBlackstock/wo-t-2014-blackstock-2), [presentation](http://www.slideshare.net/namnhong/developing-io-t-applications-in-the-fog-a-distributed-dataflow-approach) and assocated [paper](http://www.webofthings.org/wp-content/uploads/2009/07/wot20140_submission_1.pdf), [paper](https://www.researchgate.net/publication/290435774_Developing_IoT_Applications_in_the_Fog_a_Distributed_Dataflow_Approach).

-An initial version of DNR is also available at <https://github.com/mblackstock/node-red-contrib/> and at <https://github.com/namgk/distributed-node-red> where a single installation of modified Node-RED run on participating devices.
-In order to reduce the effort required to augment the vanilla Node-RED as well as to allow users to use vanilla Node-RED instead of an augmented one, a special node is created called DNR-Daemon (node-red-contrib-dnr) which downloads, converts DNR flows into flows that vanilla Node-RED can understand, and install them to the local vanilla Node RED where it run.

 ## Quick Start